-Hayswood Hospital is a former medical center in Maysville, Kentucky.
+Hayswood Hospital is a former hospital in Maysville, Kentucky.

 In 1994, Hayswood Hospital was purchased by Ester Johnson of Classic Properties 3 10 at a public auction 1 for $42,000.11 Classic Properties was originally established solely to oversee the building’s redevelopment.
 Johnson announced plans to renovate the building in 1999, although financial issues kept the project from progressing.10 Another of Johnson’s buildings, the former Maysville High School, was renovated into apartments during this term, and its success was cited as a model for what Hayswood could become given enough funding.
 Classic Properties attempted to sell Hayswood Hospital to the city for $55,000 in 2000, but the city declined based upon the estimated one million dollars in cleanup costs.8

 The city voted to apply for $200,000 in brownfield funding to do a study on cleanup of Hayswood in November 2002.11 During the hearing, former City Manager Dennis Redmond stated that Hayswood was abandoned and qualified for brownfield funding, which Johnson strongly disagreed with.
 If approved, the funding would provide the city with $250,000.
 The U.S. Army Corps of Engineers and the Environmental Protection Agency began a preliminary survey of the hospital as part of Phase I of the Hayswood Hospital environmental assessment on February 9, 2006.5 9 The agencies scoured the building and collecting samples and testing for various contaminants as part of Phase II 4 on July 26.7 The assessments concluded that it would take an estimated $5 million to remedy the building site for reuse due to its advanced deterioration.10